Sophtware-com/SuperLights/README.md

     #### Description
     ---
     In this mode the lights will cycle through the last pattern selected in each group (except the strobe group).
 The pattern button will pause and un-pause the cycling.
 So if you would like to stop on one pattern you can press the pattern button to pause the cycle.
 Pushing the pattern button again will resume the cycling.
 The group button will toggle from cycling through patterns to entering the strobe patterns.
 Once in the strobe patterns, the pattern button selectes the strobe pattern displaying.
 Pressing the group button again toggles back to pattern cycling.
-The flash rate knob while in the pattern cycling controls how long each pattern is displayed before moving on to the next pattern in sequence.
+Each pattern is displayed for 8 seconds in this mode.

     #### How to Set this Mode
     ---
-    - &#x21ba; *Brightness* knob full counter clockwise
+    - &#x21bb; *Brightness* knob full clockwise
     - &#x21bb; *Flash Rate* knob full clockwise
-    - &#x21bb; *Color/Size* knob full clockwise
+    - &#x21ba; *Color/Size* knob full counter clockwise
     - &#x21a7; Hold down *Pattern* and *Group* and switch ON.
     - &#x2611; The mode is set and displayed as segments matching the number.